 How to Evaluate a Business Idea

-- What problem can your business solve for its customers?
+- List problems that your business can solve for its customers;

-- How are consumers dealing with the problem now?
+- Determine how consumers are dealing with the problem now;

-- Is your product identical to an existing one?
+- Assess if your product is identical to an existing one (It solves the same problem).
 If it is, how can you tweak it to make it different?